Table of Contents

 - 70% of adolescents with obesity continue to have obesity when they are >30 years old.

 - 70% of adults with obesity did not have obesity in childhood or adolescence.

 Thus, most children with obesity will continue to have obesity in the future, though many adults with obesity did not have obesity during childhood.
-As this is an older analysis and obesity rates have steadily increased over the last 5-10 years, it stands to reason that the numbers have increased over time.
+As the above SR/MA is older and obesity rates have steadily increased over the last 5-10 years, it stands to reason that the numbers have increased over time.
 This has been estimated to occur in a couple of modelling studies, both indicating that the rates of adult obesity and in particular adult severe obesity when predicted from childhood obesity status will increase as time goes on.(Ward, 2017; Woo, 2020) Therefore, there is no reason to expect people to “outgrow” their obesity over time without making changes conducive to better health.

 Note: Of interest, a 2018 scoping review attempted to determine a definition of metabolically healthy obesity in children, noting many definitions had been used previously.(Damanhoury, 2018) While opinions varied, the authors did note that the literature suggests many children with metabolically healthy obesity become metabolically unhealthy over time, with 1 study finding >30% transition over a 1 year period.
 Additionally, a 2019 review noted that individuals with metabolically healthy obesity, according to the consensus definition proposed in the prior review, may still have other abnormalities such as hepatic steatosis, increased carotid intima-media thickness, elevated inflammatory markers and in adulthood may have other cardiometabolic complications.(Vukovic, 2019)